 The Father of Pop Art’s distinct approach to this work mimicked the mass-produced, “maximalist” mindset of post-war society, particularly in terms of color, scale, and number.
 The exhibition for which Andy developed Flowers featured seven monumental-scale paintings, all focusing on the same subject.
 They alluded to the factory approach of the industrial age, which Warhol recreated in his studio, cheekily known as The Silver Factory.
 The show turned out to be a tremendous success, offering a cheerful departure from Warhol’s controversial Death and Disaster theme and Electric Chair.
 In these works, Warhol appropriated tragic news clippings as commentary on society’s increased apathy towards tragedy amidst the changing landscape of media presence.

 In his vast oeuvre, Flowers stands as one of the only subjects Warhol revisited in almost every medium.
-This serves as a prime illustration of his fascination with repetition and his ability to imbue even the simplest subjects with is Warholian touch.
+This serves as a prime illustration of his fascination with repetition and his ability to imbue even the simplest subjects with his Warholian touch.
 Flowers offers an edgy take on the ages-old tradition of floral portraiture and solidifies Andy Warhol’s place in a line of artists whose works will forever remain in full bloom.

 Photo credit: Andy Warhol silk-screening Flowers, 1965-7.
 Photo by © Stephen Shore.